Welcome from the Admissions Team

 Dulwich College Shanghai Pudong opened in 2003 and was the first in the Dulwich College International family of schools.
-It is recognised as a leading international school in the city and in August 2016 the second Shanghai campus, Dulwich College Shanghai Puxi, opened.
+It is recognised as a leading international school in the city.

-Our graduates go on to study at leading univeristies in the UK, USA and around the world, continuing the tradition of excellence started by our founding school.
+Continuing the tradition of excellence of our founding school, our graduates go on to study at leading universities in the UK, USA and around the world.

-The close collaboration among our colleges, in both Shanghai and the Dulwich College International family, gives our students unique opportunities to participate in network events and benefit from the group's relationships with leading educational and artistic organisations.
-We encourage students and parents to visit our campus to learn more and meet our community.
+The close collaboration among our colleges, in both Shanghai and the Dulwich College International family, gives our students unique opportunities to participate in network events and benefit from the group's relationships with leading educational and artistic organizations.

-- Parent is a foreign passport holder with an alien employment permit issued in Shanghai.
+- Parent is a foreign passport holder with the work permit and residence permit issued in Shanghai.

-- The family is from Hong Kong, Macau or Taiwan and is working in Shanghai.
+- Parent is from Hong Kong SAR, Taiwan or Macau SAR legally working and residing in Shanghai.

-Children applying for entry in the Early Years must submit current and prior school records and a teacher comment report from their current teacher if the student has had previous education.
+Students applying for entry in the Early Years must submit current/prior school records and a teacher comment report from their current teacher if the student has had previous education.
 Parents will also need to complete a report.
-Children entering Nursery and Reception must be toilet trained.
-All applications are reviewed by the Admissions Committee before a place is offered.
+Students and Parents will be invited in for an Early Year Assessment before The Admissions Committee reviews the application or a place is offered.
+Students entering Nursery and Reception must be toilet trained.

 Children applying for entry into Year 1 and Year 2 must submit current and prior school records.
 A teacher comment report from the class teacher or Principal is also required.
 Once the report is submitted, the child will be assessed by the Head or Deputy Head of DUCKS before the Admissions Committee reviews the application or a place is offered.

 Students applying for entry into Year 3 to Year 6 must submit current and prior school records.
 A teacher comment report from their class teacher or Principal is also required.
 Students undertake assessments to ensure they can access the curriculum.
-Candidates whose first language is English will complete a 30-minute writing assignment.
 Candidates whose first language is not English will take an “English as an Additional Language” assessment.